linode/manager/docs/development-guide/04-component-library.md

 ## Reusable Components

 Reusable components such as MUI abstractions and other common UI elements should be placed in the `packages/manager/src/components` directory and have an associated Storybook story.

+### Storybook

+We use [Storybook](https://storybook.js.org/) to document our component library UI behavior and guidelines with sample components and code.
+It is located at [https://design.linode.com](https://design.linode.com).

+#### Running Storybook Locally

+`yarn build-storybook`: builds Storybook as a static web application, with build output located in `/packages/manager/storybook-static`; must be run from `/packages/manager` directory

+`yarn storybook`: starts the local dev server at `localhost:6006`

+#### Best Practices

+TODO?

+#### Development Tips

+- MDX is unforgiving.
+Check the console in Storybook for errors in syntax, imports, etc.
+- Use the Markdown and MDX VSCode plugins outlined in our [Coding Standards](./13-coding-standards.md).
+- If you need to wrap a component in order to use hooks, etc. you can use [decorators]().
+  - From a decorator, make sure you return `Story(props)` instead of `<Story {…props}/>` or else you’ll see `<No Display Name />` in the  code preview tab